The Carers offer is open to all adult Carers of adults who live in Devon (see Am I a Carer? for the definition of a Carer)

 - The Devon Carers Passport, which is available to every Carer on registration with Devon Carers and includes a Carers ID card.
 The ID card can also provide access to support at major hospitals (check the hospital website for details) including free parking, discounted meals and out-of-hours visiting.
 There is a range of developing benefits associated with the Carers Passport.

 Packed full of the latest news, advice, training courses carers stories, top tips for Carers and much more.

 - Alert card

-The alert card identifies you as a carer so that if you find yourself in an emergency situation where you are unable to inform people yourself, you can be assured that steps will be taken to ensure the safety of the person you care for.
-The card can also provide access to support at major hospitals (check the hospital website for details) including free parking, discounted meals and out-of-hours visiting.
+Following the development of a contingency plan (advice from Devon Carers) the alert card identifies you as a Carer.
+So that if you find yourself in an emergency situation where you are unable to inform people yourself, you can be assured that steps will be taken to ensure the safety of the person you care for.

 - Peer support

 Giving you the chance to meet and make friends with other Carers, providing each other with mutual support and understanding.

 - Face-to-face training